trungvose/jira-clone-angular/README.md

 ## Time spending

-I built it as the side project so It usually took longer than expected.
+It is a side project that I only spent time outside of the working hours to working on.
 One day, my team and I were fire fighting on PROD until 11 PM.
 After taking a shower, I continue with Angular Jira clone for another two hours...

 According to waka time report, I have spent about 45 hours working on this project.
 Which is equivalent to watch the [whole Stranger Things series twice][stranger].